This post was inspired by an assignment submitted in the course Optimization by Yiftach Neumann and me.

 Conclusion

-We implemented 4 optimizers that are highly popular within the Machine Learning community, and tested them on simple and complex functions, in order to test their performances in a sterile environment, which is perhaps simpler than the usual real data-set loss-function setting, and thus to gain insights about their behaviour.
+We implemented four optimizers that are highly popular within the Machine Learning community, and tested them on simple and complex functions, in order to test their performances in a sterile environment - perhaps simpler than the usual real data-set loss-function setting - and thus to gain insights about their behaviour.

 It was clear that in simple convex functions, the simpler Gradient Descent and Momentum performed best.
-The theoretical ability of ADAM and RMSProp to use high learning rate while avoiding oscillations did not came into effect even in a setting that was supposed to give it a clear advantage.
-Yet, on a really complicated function, Adam consistently performed best in terms of converging to a lower minima while keeping low iterations number.
+The theoretical ability of ADAM and RMSProp to use high learning rates while avoiding oscillations did not come into effect even in a setting that was supposed to give it a clear advantage.
+Yet, on a really complicated function, ADAM consistently performed best in terms of converging to a lower minima while keeping the number of iterations low.
 This suggests that ADAM performs best over complicated functions, which may explain why it is so successful in the Deep Learning real-practice domain.
 Our work also highlighted the importance of hyper-parameter tuning when using optimizers, and the importance of learning rate decay methods.

 Bibliography